MSEd Graduate Program

 - Build professional networks to support the practice of lifelong learning

-The Master of Science in Art Education (MSEd) degree encourages active participation in professional art education organizations, national conferences, and workshops.
-As project and course work is completed and new research is developed, students are afforded opportunities to present their findings in student publications and at national conferences and workshops.
-Students have often undertaken leadership roles in the organization of these events.
-In this way, the Art Education program fosters and develops a group of peers with whom it continues to work.
-Many successful graduates maintain interaction with the program as invited speakers in classes and as supervising teachers for our undergraduate fieldwork in the schools.
+The Master of Science in Art Education (MSEd) degree encourages active participation in professional art education organizations, regional, state and national conferences and workshops.
+The Art Education program fosters and develops a community of practitioners who maintain interaction with the program as invited speakers in classes and as supervising teachers for our undergraduate fieldwork in the schools.

-The graduate program in art education does not lead to Initial teaching certification for people with undergraduate degrees in art studio, art history, or other areas.
+The M.S.Ed in Art education program does not lead to Initial teaching certification for people with undergraduate degrees in art studio, art history, or other areas.
 Prospective students who have earned a bachelor's degree in these areas and who wish to become art teachers may apply as second-degree students to the undergraduate art education program.

-For further information about scholarships or the application process visit our or contact the Art Education Program office at 845-257-3850 or via email to: firstname.lastname@example.org
+For further information about scholarships or the application process, please contact the Graduate School at firstname.lastname@example.org.